Logging On to Microsoft Windows

 Sometimes it's not a typo or keyboard problem; you might simply have gotten your Windows password mixed up with the password for something else.
 Many users run various programs that they must log on to throughout the day.
 Examples include a specialized billing application, customer management software, web-based e-mail, or a password-protected QuickBooks file.
 If this sounds like your situation, consider whether you have absent-mindedly typed the password for something else when having problems logging on to Windows.

 Finally, you might be typing the wrong password through no fault of your own, because an IT system administrator changed your password overnight.
-If an IT system administrator needs to log on to your computer using your account (for example, to test a new application or fix a problem particular to your user account), and you've already left for the day, he will change your password first to something he knows, then use that to log on as you.
+If an IT system administrator needs to log on to your computer using your account (for example, to test a new application or fix a problem particular to your user account), and you've already left for the day, he will change your password first to whatever he wants, then use that to log on as you.
 This is because there is no mechanism for anyone, even an administrator, to see what your password is.
 Of course, a good administrator will notify you in advance that he's going to change your password, instead of relying on your calling the Help Desk when you come in the next morning and find you can't log on.
 But, there are sloppy administrators out there.

 Wrong User Name